 • Use Last Due Date: Vault compares the new assignment’s Due Date value, based on your Substitute Due Date based on value, against existing training assignment and uses the latest Due Date value.

-Allow Learner Choice
+Allowing Learner Choice

 Selecting the Allow Learner Choice? field on the primary Training Requirement allows Learners to choose between a primary Training Assignment and any of its currently valid substitutes.
 This option may appear in either the main Training Requirement details section or while defining Substitute Training Rules, depending on your Training Requirement object page layout.